SMB92/F4-SpawnEngine/README.md

 ### *Is this mod “balanced”?
 Will spawns wreck my game?*

 This mod has been made with a heavy vanilla focus, much care has been taken with SpawnPoint placement as to fit in with/enhance the vanilla game.
-On top of that, there is an included “Vanilla” mode which outright disables any SpawnPoints that may have been considered to risky to run with the vanilla experience, particularly for people on new games.
+On top of that, there is an included “Vanilla” mode which outright disables any SpawnPoints that may have been considered too risky to run with the vanilla experience, particularly for people on new games.
 There are also several SpawnPoints that won’t even work unless a certain Preset level is selected, as previously mentioned.
 If you find that you don’t like my default settings, you’d be please to know that just about everything is user configurable.
 And when I say just about everything, I mean just about everything.
 An in-depth, highly quality holotape menu is provided so you can edit everything to your hearts content.

 ### *Installation/Uninstallation*